-Sofie nodded her head, established her sight picture again, breathed in, and then out, and slowly increased the pressure on the trigger as her breathing paused.
+Sofie nodded her head, established her sight picture again, breathed in, then out, and slowly increased the pressure on the trigger as her breathing paused.
 Slowly, easy, never jerking the trigger or anticipating the shot.
 The M1 Garand bucked against her shoulder.
 The rifle kicked like a mule.
-She suppressed a small wince at the recoil.
+She suppressed a small wince at the recoil, but her heavy gravity world muscles absorbed it without much trouble.
 The used casing ejected from the weapon as it chambered a new round.

 Her father raised the binoculars to his eyes and peered down range.
 “Very impressive, you hit the target almost dead center.
 Have you been practicing?”